CollectionBuilder/cb-docs/docs/software/index.md

 Having your local "development environment" for a Jekyll-based project set up will be rewarding, allowing you to edit code and see how the website changes right on your laptop.

 ***Troubleshooting:***
-We've tried to anticipate problems you might have in the documentation and the Lib-STATIC [How-To files](https://lib-static.github.io/howto/) we link to.
+We've tried to anticipate problems you might have.
-If those options fail, try Google using very specific search.
+If these options fail, try Googling your problem using very specific search.
 If Google doesn't help, email [Evan](mailto:ewilliamson@uidaho.edu) (he's probably not doing anything).